 In August 1994, David B. Ingram became President of Ingram Entertainment Inc. In April 1996, Mr. Ingram advanced to the position of Chairman and President.
 Under Mr. Ingram’s leadership, Ingram Entertainment Inc. completed the acquisition of Major Video Concepts, Inc., a national home entertainment products distributor based in Indianapolis, Indiana, on October 18, 2000; and V.P.D.
 IV, Inc., a national home entertainment products distributor based in Folsom, California, on June 30, 2014.
 These transactions have solidified Ingram Entertainment Inc.’s position as the largest video distributor in the U.S.

 Ingram Entertainment Inc. is the nation’s leading video supplier for the supermarket, drug and video specialty channel of trade with accounts ranging from one-store locations to national multi-store chains.
-The company sells video (DVD and Blu-ray software), music (CD and Vinyl), video game hardware and software, accessories, audio books and licensed product.
+The company sells video (DVD and Blu-ray software), music (CD and Vinyl), accessories, and licensed products.

-The vendors with whom Ingram Entertainment Inc. does business include all of the major motion picture studios’ home entertainment divisions, the top game console manufacturers, and the major game publishers including Disney Consumer Products, Warner Home Entertainment, Universal Studios Home Entertainment, Sony Pictures Home Entertainment, Twentieth Century Fox Home Entertainment, Paramount Home Entertainment, and Lionsgate Pictures; as well as the major music labels including, Universal Music, Warner Music, Redeye, Orchard, Sony Music, and MVD.
+The vendors with whom Ingram Entertainment Inc. does business include all of the major motion picture studios’ home entertainment divisions, SDS, Sony Pictures Home Entertainment, Disney, Paramount Home Entertainment, and Lionsgate Pictures; as well as the major music labels including, Universal Music, Warner Music, Redeye, Orchard, Sony Music, and MVD.

 Since 1993, Ingram Entertainment Inc. has been headquartered in La Vergne, Tennessee, a suburb of Nashville.
 The company’s headquarters is a 100,000 sq. ft., two-story building situated on a 13-acre tract of land.
 The company also operates a distribution center strategically located in Byhalia, MS.